IgniteUI/igniteui-docfx/en/components/general/update-guide.md

 ## From 17.0.x to 17.1.x

 ### General
+- `IgxGrid`, `IgxTreeGrid`, `IgxHierarchicalGrid`
+    - **Breaking Changes**
-- `rowAdd` and `rowDelete` events no longer emit event argument of type `IGridEditEventArgs`, but argument of type `IRowDataCancelableEventArgs`.
-The two interfaces `IGridEditEventArgs` and `IRowDataCancelableEventArgs` are compatible.
-Only case there would be issues is if your application was reading `IGridEditEventArgs.oldValue`, `IGridEditEventArgs.newValue`.
-These properties return always undefined when in `rowAdd` or `rowDelete` event handlers, so they can be safely removed.
+        - `rowAdd` and `rowDelete` events now emit event argument of type `IRowDataCancelableEventArgs` instead of `IGridEditEventArgs`.
+The two interfaces are still compatible, however redundant for these events properties `cellID`, `newValue`, `oldValue`, `isAddRow` are deprecated in `IRowDataCancelableEventArgs` and will be removed in a future version.
+Switching to the correct new interfaces should reveal any deprecated use that can be safely removed.
+    - **Deprecations**
         - `rowID` property has been deprecated in the following interfaces: `IGridEditDoneEventArgs`, `IPathSegment`, `IRowToggleEventArgs`, `IPinRowEventArgs`, `IgxAddRowParent` and will be removed in a future version.
 Use `rowKey` instead.
+        - `primaryKey` property has been deprecated in the following interfaces: `IRowDataEventArgs`, `IGridEditDoneEventArgs`.
+Use `rowKey` instead.
-- `data` property has been deprecated in the following interfaces: `IBaseRowDataEventArg` and `IRowDataEventArgs`.
+        - `data` property has been deprecated in the following interfaces: `IRowDataEventArgs`.
 Use `rowData` instead.
-- `key` property has been deprecated in the following interfaces: `IRowDataEventArgs`.
-Use `rowKey` instead.
-- `primaryKey` has been deprecated in the following interfaces: `IGridEditDoneEventArgs`.
-Use `rowKey` instead.

-- Trying to make our API easier to use and maintain, the above changes were introduced.
-At the moment, some interfaces became cubersome, carrying two or more properties for the same entity - `rowID`, `key`, `rowKey` and `primaryKey`. `rowID`, `key`, and `primaryKey` are deprecated in all places, aiming to leave only `rowKey` from version 18 onwards.
-Same goes for `data` and `rowData` - the aim is to go only with `rowData` from version 18 onwards.

 ### Breaking changes
-- If code inside `rowAdd` or `rowDelete` event handlers is reading `IGridEditEventArgs.oldValue` or `IGridEditEventArgs.newValue`, migrating the event argument type from `IGridEditEventArgs` to `IRowDataCancelableEventArgs` would be a breaking change, because the interface `IRowDataCancelableEventArgs` does not have `oldValue` and `newValue` props.
-These properties return always undefined when in `rowAdd` or `rowDelete` event handlers, so if there is a code reading these prop in these event handlers, just remove it.

 - In version 17.1.x the `icon` type of the `igxButton` directive has been changed to the `igxIconButton` directive of type `flat`.
 Automatic migrations are available and will be applied on `ng update`.
 However, some of the `igxButton` input properties that could previously be used with the `icon` type buttons, cannot be applied to the newly created `igxIconButton`.
 If you have used the `igxButtonColor` or the `igxButtonBackground` properties with a button of type `icon`, you should update it as follows:

 ```html